 Diiro also worked at Lord of Life Lutheran church as a Director of Youth Ministries.
 Additionally, Diiro’s work at Luther Crest Bible Camp as a counselor for five summers has led her to pursue a graduate degree from MSU Moorhead in School Counseling.

-John Schmidt is in his first season as the diving coach for Minnesota State University Moorhead.
+John Schmidt is in his second season as the diving coach for Minnesota State University Moorhead.
 Schmidt, a native of Stillwater, Minn., was named to the post in June 2013.

-Schmidt will also serve as Dragon Swim School Co-Supervisor.
+Schmidt also serves as Dragon Swim School Co-Supervisor.

 Schmidt comes to MSUM with impressive credentials.
 He has been the diving coach at Concordia-Moorhead for two seasons while also serving as the Diving Coach for the Marlins USS Swim Club starting in Oct.
 2009.
 He also was the high school diving coach for Moorhead High School starting in Sept.
 2009.